-Very handily, battery life has improved to the extent that you don't constantly have to worry about your headphones running out of juice midway through a flight.
-What's more, technologies like NFC have made the process of pairing your phone and your headphones as easy as just tapping one on the other.
+Battery life has improved to the extent that you don't constantly have to worry about your headphones running out of juice midway through a flight, while NFC technology makes pairing as easy as tapping twice.

 Anyone who's ever laid eyes on Bose's QuietComfort 25s will find the 35s instantly familiar.
 The simple design of their oval earcups might not be the most exciting on the market, but I personally prefer them to some of the more 'fashionable' efforts of Bose's competitors.